-If you find yourself ambling outside the Ivy on George Street, you may spot a new addition: an understated neon sign stamped with the white letters I-N-D-U. Suspended over a large window which looks down onto two chefs busily cracking coconuts and preparing fresh paratha, you might need to fight the urge to throw a rock through the window and clamber down over them in a fit of hungry rage.
+If you find yourself ambling outside the Ivy on George Street, look out for an understated neon sign stamped with the white letters I-N-D-U, suspended over a large window which looks down onto two chefs busily cracking coconuts and preparing fresh paratha.
+You might need to fight the urge to throw a rock through the window and clamber down over them in a fit of hungry rage.
 But rather, walk around the corner to Angel Place and take a turn before China Lane.
 From here, head through a small door, and follow your nose down a few flights of dimly lit stairs.

-This is Indu, and entering it is an immediate sensory explosion.
-The ambient space is toasty warm and bustling (and not unlike a cool old-timey opium den), the air is heavy with the aromas of spice, fresh seafood and coconut sugar, and the soundtrack for the evening is the ultimate mixtape of The Beatles, The Velvet Underground and Led Zeppelin.
+This is Indu, and entering this fabulous Indian restaurant in Sydney is an immediate sensory explosion.
+The ambient space is toasty warm and bustling while the air is heavy with the aromas of spice, fresh seafood and coconut sugar.

-Creating a similarly new experience back here in Sydney, Indu's menu is refreshing, totally innovative and surprisingly light — a far cry from the heavy Indian curries that characterise most Indian restaurants in the city.
-But traditionalists, don't be dismayed!
-Fan favourites like Goan curry still get a look in, but it's the inclusion of new flavours like smoked goat's leg dosa topped with bacon and chilli jam ($18) that signify Indu's chefs aren't afraid to mix things up.
-As head chef Bimal Kumar told us: "If I wanted to cook straight Indian, I would've stayed in India."
+Creating a similarly new experience back here in Sydney, Indu's menu is refreshing, totally innovative and surprisingly light.
+Fan favourites like Goan curry still get a look in, but it's the inclusion of new flavours like smoked goat's leg dosa topped with bacon and chilli jam that signify Indu's chefs aren't afraid to mix things up.

-The cocktail menu is adorned with an adorable photo of Ringo Starr and boasts an extensive list of particularly beguiling cocktails.
-Standouts were the Kerala Kolada — a cool blend of spiced rum, coconut and chai syrup and coconut sorbet ($19) — or the Chennai Chiller: gin muddled with mixed berries, basil and curry leaves ($18).
-If you prefer a more traditional drop, they've sassed up their Negroni with a little garam masala.
+The cocktail menu boasts an extensive list of particularly beguiling cocktails.
+Standouts were the Voodoo Child — a cool blend of gin, St Germain, lemon, grapefruit and aquafaba — or the Dazed & Confused: Buffalo Trace bourbon, citrus, bitters and pandan.
+If you prefer a more traditional drop, Indu has sassed up its Negroni with a little garam masala.